almadoro/react-just/docs/platforms/node.md

+---
+outline: [2, 3]
+---

 # Node.js Deployment

-Run your React Just app using the Node.js platform adapter.
+Deploy your React Just app using a Node.js environment.

 ## Installation

-Install the Node platform package in your project:
+Install the Node.js adapter package in your project:

 ::: code-group